XorTroll/NitroEdit/README.md

 - File exporting and importing support from NitroFs filesystems?

-- Support more special characters (é, à, etc.) on the keyboard.
+- Support more special characters (é, à, etc.) on the keyboard

+- Use special icon for compressed files

 ### NitroEdit (PC)